hastearcade/haste-sdk/README.md

 [{
   id: "guid",
   name: "Beginner",
-  cost: 2000, // cost to play in this leaderboard in satoshis.
+  cost: 4, // cost to play in this leaderboard in Duro.
 }]
 ```